 This paper has described the use of a global vision system as a means of automatically acquiring motion and vision sensor data for a legged robot.
 Despite the fact that these models are essential in order that robots can accurately self-localize, there has been little work to try and acquire them automatically.
 In addition to describing the process by which we collect the data in order to construct the motion and sensor models, we have demonstrated the kinds of results that it is possible to obtain in this way.
-In particular, we gave two components of the motion model for an AIBO ERS-7 that we learnt in this way, and the error model for the extraction of the beacons on the four legged league pitch.
+In particular, we gave two components of the motion model for an AIBO ERS-7 that we learnt in this way, and the error model for the extraction of the beacons on the Four-Legged League pitch.
 While the learning process currently involves some human intervention, and is run on an off-board computer, there is no especial reason why the process could not be completely automated and run on-board.

 Acknowledgements This work was partially supported by NSF CNS-0520989 and CUNY Collaborative Grant 80209-09-12.
+Thanks to Aleksandr Barkan for help with calibrating Mezzanine and setting up the overhead camera.